 - Taylor and Francis

-Writing for university newspapers and science clubs, starting your own science blog or interning at scientific publishers demonstrates previous experience and a degree of commitment to the industry.
+Writing for university newspapers and science clubs, starting your own science themed blog or YouTube channel and interning at scientific publishers demonstrates previous experience and a degree of commitment to the industry.
 Discover how to get into publishing.

 Jobs in science policy require you to draw on your scientific knowledge and understanding to inform and assist policy formulation.
 Policy workers are employed in a variety of settings in the public, private and voluntary sectors.
 Typical employers include: